 How to Include Pandemic-Related Remote Work Achievements on Your Resume

 Most companies had to pivot in some shape or form due to the COVID-19 pandemic.
-If you spearheaded your organization’s pandemic-related adjustments, make sure to note that on your resume!
+If your work included spearheading pandemic-related adjustments, make sure to note those achievements on your resume!
 If you’re not sure how, here are a few tips.

 By: Ashley Dolar | Contributor for Let’s Eat, Grandma

 The pandemic touched every aspect of our lives in 2020, and it ushered in an entirely new remote work environment.
 It also upended the financial projections, technical requirements, policies, and procedures of nearly every organization overnight.

 If you’re working on your resume right now, you need to take credit for how you helped deal with all of that!

 No matter what industry you worked in during the pandemic, you probably had to shift your understanding of “business as usual” and quickly adapt to ever-changing science, information, and circumstances.
 All of these quick-thinking pandemic maneuvers count as work achievements, and they should be front and center on your resume.

 Get our free 3-step guide to writing better resume bullet points, featuring 70 ideas for metrics you can use!

 If you are still trying to search your brain for professional accomplishments dating back to March 2020, here are a few examples to get you started:

 It’s hard to believe that only 20% of workers were using the work-from-home model in 2019.
 As you might expect, that number jumped to 71% during the height of the pandemic, but experts predict that it will level out to around 22% by 2025.